Build Or Buy? Finding Your Perfect Office

 Although renting an office might be the cheapest idea to start out with, you will not have the control over the space so if you ever want to extend you cannot.
 Buying an office or building one gives you full control over the premises and allows you to make it into your own unique space.
 But which is better?

 It is pretty obvious that buying an office space is cheaper than building one from scratch.
-When you buy a building you will have to pay fees for solicitors, damage reports, the mortgage and all of the other taxes involved.
+When you buy a commercial real estate property, you will have to pay fees for solicitors, damage reports, the mortgage and all of the other taxes involved.
 When you build an office you will have all of these costs plus your construction costs.
-You will need to pay for the framework of the building, which will either be Armstrong Steel or wood: the electrics and plumbing and then everything else inside.
+You will need to pay for the framework of the building, which will either be Armstrong Steel or wood: the electrics and plumbing which can be done by professionals such as Moffett Plumbing & Air and then everything else inside.
 Once this is all paid for you will have a long wait before the building is finished, so if you are looking at cost alone, buying is better.

 Your Unique Needs